 Who Are the Families?
 The other families on the list for your donor may or may not be demographically similar to your own.
-In general, we find that single moms and lesbian couples are most likely to join the FCL while heterosexually-partnered parents are least likely to join.
+In general, we find that single parents and LGBTQ couples are most likely to join the FCL while heterosexually-partnered parents are least likely to join.
 However, families of all types participate in the program.

 How Many Families?
 If you are not sure whether you want to register with the FCL, but you are curious about the number of offspring your donor has, we are happy to provide this information.
 We can also tell you how many other families, if any, have signed up for the FCL.
 You may be matched with one other family, or with six, or you may not have any matches; it helps to be prepared for the range of possibilities.

 Where Are the Families?
 TSBC ships sperm all over the world, so your family match is just as likely to live across the ocean as across town.